aseichter2007/ClipboardConqueror/readme.md

 put your key into the apropriate endpoints in setup.js and invoke with |||chatGPT3| or change the default in 0endpoints.json. |||chatGPT4| will hit turbo with defaults, change the target model in 0endpoints.json or setup.js.
 For now, default behavior does not write the config files.

-Kobold or local AI are not required to use Clipboard Conqueror, but it requires paid openAi api credit to use their service.
-OpenAi access has been included to ensure anyone can master prompting with my tools, on a budget that fits their current hardware.
+Kobold or other local inference engines are not required to use Clipboard Conqueror, but it requires paid openAi api credit to access their service.
+OpenAi access has been included to ensure anyone can master prompting with my tools, on any hardware.
 If CC really gets rolling and meets my needs, I will host a dedicated cluster of my own to ensure free access for anyone, on secure and transparent terms with the excess.
 AI will change everything at an incredible rate, everyone deserves the best tools we can get our hands on in these trying times.

 Please help me share Clipboard Conqueror with everyone.